stay1st/stay1st/README.md

 - 📫 How to reach me **joshua.crawford.mail@gmail.com**

 - ⚡ Random facts about me: **I skateboard & snowboard every year, I have 5 sisters 😱 and 2 brothers.
-I call to talk on the phone rather than text, and I don't watch TV.**
+I call to talk on the phone rather than text, and I don't watch TV**

 <h3 align="left">Connect with me:</h3>
 <p align="left">